 Place the naan dough in a warm spot in the kitchen until it doubles in size.
 About 1-1.5 hours.

 Tip: The warmer the spot, the faster the naan will rise.
 I often place rising dough on top of my stove, with the oven turned on to the lowest setting.

-If using regular active yeast, it will require 3 hours to rise.
+If using regular Active Dry Yeast, it will require 3 hours to rise.

 Divide the naan dough into 6 equal pieces.